 International Education Fee.
-The International Education Fee is used to assist students participating in international student exchange or study programs, in accordance with guidelines jointly developed by the student governing body and administration.
-This fee is non-refundable.
+The International Education Fee is used to assist students participating in international student exchange or study programs in accordance with guidelines jointly developed by the student governing body and administration.
+This fee is nonrefundable.

 Recreational Facility Fee.
 The Recreational Facility Fee is used for constructing, operating, maintaining and equipping the recreational facility and program.
-This fee is non-refundable.
+This fee is nonrefundable.

 Medical Services Fee.
-The Medical Service Fee is used for operating, maintaining, improving, and equipping the medical service facility, acquiring and constructing additions to the medical service facility, and providing medical services to students.
-This fee is non-refundable.
+The Medical Services Fee is used for operating, maintaining, improving, and equipping the medical service facility, acquiring and constructing additions to the medical service facility, and providing medical services to students.
+This fee is nonrefundable.

 Computer Services Fee.
-A non-refundable fee is assessed per semester to all students enrolled at the University to help support the provision of computer services to students.
+The Computer Services Fee is assessed per semester to all students enrolled at the University to help support the provision of computer services to students.
+This fee is nonrefundable.

 Late Registration Fee.
-Texas Southern University conducts alphabetical registration according to the last name.
+Texas Southern University conducts alphabetical registration according to students' last name.
 Students are required to report for registration at the time indicated by the class schedule for their specific alphabet.
 Failure to complete registration on the date specified, but before the absolute deadline, will result in a late fee assessment.
-This fee is non-refundable.
+This fee is nonrefundable.

 Drop/Add Fee.
-A student making course change(s) after payment of initial tuition and fees will be charged for each change.
-This fee is non-refundable.
+A student making a course change or changes after payment of initial tuition and fees will be charged for each change.
+This fee is nonrefundable.